Guide for Individuals with Dexterity and Mobility Impairments

 Keyboard shortcuts in Microsoft Office products make it easier for people with mobility and dexterity impairments to interact with their computers while creating Word documents, Excel spreadsheets, PowerPoint presentations, and more.

-Office Web Apps provide support for assistive technologies such as screen readers and speech recognition software.
-Find more information on accessibility features and issues with Office Web Apps.
+Office Online provides support for assistive technologies such as screen readers and speech recognition software.
+Find more information on accessibility features and issues with Office Online.

-Because Office Web Apps run in the browser, you can use your web browser's features that improve the readability of pages.
+Because Office Online runs in the browser, you can use your web browser's features that improve the readability of pages.
 Find out about vision related accessibility features in Internet Explorer.

 Move around webpages with the keyboard

-You can move around webpages quickly using the keyboard in Web Apps.
+You can move around webpages quickly using the keyboard in Office Online.

 Accessibility in Internet Explorer lets you select text and move around a webpage with the keyboard.
 Enhanced keyboard access is found in the toolbar buttons, search box items, address bar, and tabs making surfing the Web quicker and easier for people with mobility and dexterity impairments.